Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-comprehensions-lambdas.md

-# Sequences, comprehensions, and lambda expressions
+# Sequences, comprehensions, and lambdas

 An understanding of data handling in Python begins with an understanding of *sequences*, which are ordered sets of data.
 Think of an array holding an ordered set of integers or a string holding an ordered set of characters.
 Each item in the array or string occupies a specific position, and each has a specific index (0-based, of course).
 After sequences come [comprehensions](https://medium.com/better-programming/list-comprehension-in-python-8895a785550b) and [lambda functions](https://www.w3schools.com/python/python_lambda.asp), which make sequences easier to work with.